-Afterwards, fscrypt asks which protector it should use.
+Afterward, fscrypt asks which protector it should use.
 A “protector” in fscrypt is just some kind of secret. fscrypt supports your login passphrase, a custom passphrase, or a raw key file.
 You can change your protector later.
-(In reality, it is more complex, however, we won’t cover this in detail.)
+(In reality, it is more complicated; however, we won’t cover this in detail.)

 Let’s tell fscrypt to use “A custom passphrase” here.
-Assign a name, and then enter and confirm your password.
+Assign a name.
+Then enter and confirm your password.
 The final output should be something like “is now encrypted, unlocked, and ready for use.”

 fscrypt status newfolder to check again.
 The output should be similar to “‘newfolder’ is encrypted with fscrypt.”

 After setting up the new folder, you can put some files in there.
 It is essential to understand that fscrypt can’t encrypt files that were already in the folder before setting it up.
 Due to this, you need to re-add files after enabling encryption, or you just use a new folder (as suggested above).

 During regular use, you don’t need to lock the folder.
 After a system restart, you can unlock your folder by entering

 fscrypt unlock newfolder.
 You must enter your passphrase, and fscrypt will output “‘newfolder’ is now unlocked and ready for use.”
 Then, you can use it as any other folder on your system.